m3dwards/parity-website/content/directory/greenfingers/index.md

   image = "garden.jpg"
 [[products]]
-  title = "Premises Hedge Trimming" description = "Maintain your premises hedges to ensure they are healthy and look professional for visiting clients" price_prx = "130" price_gbp = "" category = "Premises & Office"
+  title = "Premises Hedge Trimming" description = "Maintain your premises hedges to ensure they are healthy and look professional for visiting clients and staff." price_prx = "130" price_gbp = "" category = "Premises & Office"